leogaggl/betterforboothby/content/blog/2-fossil-fuel-lobby.md

 This is the core of why we need a change.
 When a representative is tied to a major party, they are part of a system that relies on these powerful interests.
 They are subject to the pressures and priorities of the party room, which is in turn influenced by the lobbyists in the hallways of Parliament House.

 A true community independent is different.
-They are accountable only to you, the people of Boothby.
+They are accountable only to you, the people of the Electorate of Boothby.
 They can’t be swayed by a party boss or a corporate donor.
 Their job is to represent *our* voice, and our voice alone.

 Imagine policy shaped by people who live here, not lobbyists who don’t.